How to Stop Dogs from Fighting with Each Other? (Dog Trainer Advice)

 Dogs that are aggressive over resources are said to be “resource guarding”.
-The aggression is coming from a place of fear of having their favorite thing taken from them – so they are preemptively asking the other dog to stay away.
+The aggression is coming from a place of fear of having their favorite thing taken from them – so they are preemptively asking the other pet to stay away.

 Aggression is not just a matter or nurture – it involves nature as well.
 Dogs of different breeds (as well as individual genetics) can have varying levels of innate aggression.

-Sometimes, this seems to come up suddenly when your dog is maturing.
+Sometimes, this seems to come up suddenly when your pet is maturing.
 Aggression is usually abnormal in puppies.
 However, when your puppy turns into an adolescent and then an adult, they can further develop their personality.

 For some breeds, they are prone to dog aggression in general.
 Others usually only fight within the same sex, after maturity.

 This is important to keep in mind, since adolescence and maturity can already be difficult for some dogs.
-In male dogs, testosterone can double or even triple during their youth.
+In male pets, testosterone can double or even triple during their youth.
 This added testosterone can play a role in sudden or increased aggressive behaviors.

 READ MORE: How to Stop Puppy Growling?